WTFAcademy/WTF-Blog/TheMorphing500/01 - The evolution of internet/readme.md

 **Another key feature Web3 advertises is De-centralization.**

 For instance, Mark Zuckerberg owns Facebook and he set the rules (this is centralization).
-This is not so on web 3.0.
+This is not so on Web 3.0.
 (Which Mark is working on, AKA Meta)

 Everything on the internet will run on a decentralized platform e.g Blockchain (we'll talk about this soonest)